huentelb/simGPT/README.md

 ### 5. Sequence and cluster analysis
 The next steps of the analyses all rely on sequence and cluster analysis.
 We use this, to analyse the GPT and identify a reasonable number of clusters that group together similar GPT and represent typical generational placement patterns.
-We run various sets of the following analytical steps on our different subsamples from step 4.
+We run various sets of the following analytical steps on different subsamples:

-This is the logic:
+Based on each simulation, you create a dataframe containing the GPT for different subsamples (initiated by a loop varying the birth cohort and age ranges considered):
+- *gp196059.RData*: 1960 cohort, age range 0 to 59: for benchmarking against empirical register data (in [03_prep_benchmark.R](03_prep_benchmark.R))
+- *gp1960100.RData*: 1960 cohort, age range 0 to 100: for projection into the future (in [05_future_gpt60.R](05_future_gpt60.R))
+- *gp2000100.RData*: 2000 cohort, age range 0 to 100: for projection into the future (also in [05_future_gpt60.R](05_future_gpt60.R))

+These dataframes are stored in your simulation-subfolders based on *base seed* and simulation round *i*.

+These are the analytical steps we run on the different subsamples:
 1. For each subsample, merge the different `gp_i` dataframes for each *i* simulation round into one `gp` dataframe.
 2. Define individual sequences, i.e. our generational placement trajectories
     - with option "DEL" to delete the positions containing missing values = focal is dead to replace the missing values.
 See Gabadinho et al. (2010) for more details on the options for handling missing values when defining sequence objects.